What Is the Difference Between a Transport Chair and a Wheelchair?

 Medline Transport Chair for Difference Between Wheelchair and Transport Chair

-The transport chair can easily be distinguished from the standard wheelchair by glancing at the rear wheels of both.
-Transport chairs have small rear wheels that are impossible to reach by the person sitting in the chair (and in fact, in general, the front and rear wheels of a transport chair tend to be the same size).
-That matters because gripping the rear wheels on a standard wheelchair is the means by which the person sitting in it propels the chair forward.
-Standard wheelchairs can be differentiated at a glance then, courtesy of their oversized rear wheels.
+The transport chair can easily be distinguished from the standard wheelchair by glancing at the rear wheels.
+Transport chairs have small rear wheels that are impossible for the person sitting in the chair to reach (generally, the front and rear wheels of a transport chair tend to be the same size).
+That matters because gripping the rear wheels on a standard wheelchair is how the person sitting in it propels the chair forward.
+Standard wheelchairs can then be differentiated at a glance, courtesy of their oversized rear wheels.

 Braking Differences

-Another significant difference lies in the fact that some (but by no means all) transport chairs have brakes on the handles on the back of the chair, enabling the person pushing it to apply the brakes more easily.
-In general, chairs with handbrakes like these are better able to navigate steep slopes and a wider variety of outdoor terrains, which is a topic we’ll cover in brief next.
+Another significant difference is that some (but by no means all) transport chairs have brakes on the handles on the back, enabling the person pushing it to apply the brakes more easily.
+In general, chairs with handbrakes like these can better navigate steep slopes and a wider variety of outdoor terrains, a topic we’ll cover in brief next.

 Handling Differences

-In general, transport chairs, with their smaller wheels are less able to navigate rough, outdoor terrains than a robust standard wheelchair designed with outdoor use in mind.
-Having said that, the presence of handbrakes on some models does mean that they are reasonably well suited to navigating slopes, provided the surface is relatively flat (pavement or very hard packed earth).
+In general, transport chairs, with their smaller wheels, are less able to navigate rough outdoor terrain than a robust standard wheelchair designed for outdoor use.
+That said, handbrakes on some models are reasonably well suited to navigating slopes, provided the surface is relatively flat (pavement or very hard-packed earth).

 Comfort Level

-Neither wheelchairs nor transport chairs were designed with comfort foremost in mind, but of the two, wheelchairs tend to be more comfortable, and thus, better suited to longer-duration sitting.
-Transport chairs are fine for short trips of 1-3 hours in duration.
-But much beyond that, it’s going to get uncomfortable, whereas a top of the line wheelchair with extra padding and a recline function could provide a surprising level of comfort, even if the person using it were in it for most of the day.
+Neither wheelchairs nor transport chairs were designed with comfort foremost in mind, but of the two, wheelchairs tend to be more comfortable and, thus, better suited to longer-duration sitting.
+Transport chairs are fine for short trips of 1-3 hours.
+But much beyond that, it will get uncomfortable, whereas a top-of-the-line wheelchair with extra padding and a recline function could provide a surprising level of comfort, even if the person using it is in it for most of the day.

 Adjustability